Skip to main content

 The need for permanent hydraulic fixation of groundwater contamination is also a remedial option frequently required by the authorities.
 This remedial action is utilized at the leakage of leachate from old landfills to avoid leakage of contaminated groundwater to recipients or drinking (potable) water resources.

 A system for hydraulic control of groundwater contamination plumes from large hotspots of soil contamination may also be established.
-Both the required duration of the water purification and the water flow are essential factors that must be assessed before choosing the appropriate “Treatment Train” to solve the problem.
+The required duration of the water purification and the water flow are essential factors that must be assessed before choosing the appropriate “Treatment Train” to solve the problem.

 In many countries, the authorities require the utilization of Best Available Technology (BAT) for remediation of contaminated water, which today consists of many options and methods.
 It is all about choosing the right BAT option at the right costs.